What Is The Future For Websites?

 Here are some of the functions that business websites must offer if they want to maintain their ranking on the first page of any Google search.

+If you listen some digital marketing expert, you will find out how important is content in 2019.
 When developers refer to content, they mean the words, blog articles, pictures, and layout of a website.
 The blogs should be written in such a way that they link to websites other than the one on which they appear.
 This practice is referred to as linking to authority sites.
 Google likes it when one website makes reference to another credible, high ranking website in their blog articles.

 The words featured on a website must still have a purpose other than to introduce a product, service, or team.
 It should include a chain or sequence of words that internet users are most likely to enter into a search engine when looking for a product.
 This can also be added into the URL section of a website or shopping cart.